keboola/connection-docs/components/writers/database/synapse/index.md

 * TOC
 {:toc}

-This writer sends data to an [Azure Synapse](https://azure.microsoft.com/en-us/services/synapse-analytics/) database and is **only available on the Azure [Keboola stacks](/overview/#stacks).**
+This data destination connector sends data to an [Azure Synapse](https://azure.microsoft.com/en-us/services/synapse-analytics/) database and is **only available on the Azure [Keboola stacks](/overview/#stacks).**

 ## Configuration
-[Create a new configuration](/components/#creating-component-configuration) of the **Synapse** writer.
+[Create a new configuration](/components/#creating-component-configuration) of the **Synapse** data destination connector.
 Start with **setting up database credentials** and provide a *host name*, *port*, *user name*, *password*, *database name*, and a *schema*.

 {: .image-popup}
 ![Screenshot - Save Credentials](/components/writers/database/synapse/synapse-1.png)

-We highly recommend that you create dedicated credentials for the writer.
+We highly recommend that you create dedicated credentials for the connector.

 First, create a login in the **`master`** database: